-Microsoft Access 2010 gives you several different options for creating labels containing data stored in your Access tables.
-The simplest is to use the Label Wizard in Access to create and print a report that is formatted to fit your labels.
-The labels can contain data that is stored in Access tables, or data that is imported or linked from other sources such as Microsoft Excel workbooks or Microsoft Outlook contact lists.
-You can create the labels as a report within Access, or you can "merge" the data with a Microsoft Word document and then print the labels from Word.
-This article outlines the steps involved.
+Microsoft Office Access 2007 gives you several different options for creating labels containing data stored in your Access tables.
+The simplest is to use the Label Wizard in Access to create and print your labels from a report you create.
+In addition, you can import data into Access from other sources, such as Microsoft Office Excel 2007 workbooks and Microsoft Office Outlook 2007 contact lists and "merge" that data or existing Access tables with a Microsoft Office Word 2007 document and then create and print labels from Word.

 What do you want to do?

 In Access, you create labels as a report that is formatted with a small page size to fit the desired label.
 The most common use of labels is for mailing, but any Access data can be printed in a label format for a variety of purposes.
 In the case of mailing labels, the report gets the address data from the tables or queries containing the addresses.
 Printing the report gives you a single label for each address from the underlying record source.